-(To be used by the Participant for practise and by the Trainer at the end of the course)

-Place a "" in case box if step/task is performed satisfactorily, an "" if it is not performed satisfactorily, or N/O if not observed.
+(To be used by the Participant for practise and by the Trainer at the end of the course) Place a "✓" in case box if step/task is performed satisfactorily, an "X" if it is not performed satisfactorily, or N/O if not observed.

-Satisfactory: Performs the step or task according to the standard procedure or guidelines

-Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines

-Not observed: Step or task not performed by participant during evaluation by trainer
+Satisfactory: Performs the step or task according to the standard procedure or guidelines Unsatisfactory: Unable to perform the step or task according to the standard procedure or guidelines Not observed: Step or task not performed by participant during evaluation by trainer

-Parti cipant: Date of bserve d: (Mai ny of the following steps/tasks should be performed simultaneously) EP/TASK CAS SES 1 2 3 4 5 GET TING READY 1.
+ST EP/TASK CASES 1 2 3 4 5 GET TING READY 1.
 Prepare the necessary equipment.
-2. Explain to the woman (and her support person) what is going to be done to her and respond attentively to her questions and concerns. , listen 3.
-Provide continual emotional support and reassurance, as feasible.
+2. Explain to the woman (and her support person) what is going to be done, listen to her and respond attentively to her questions and concerns.
+3. Provide continual emotional support and reassurance, as feasible.
 4. Have the woman empty her bladder or insert a catheter.
 5. Give anaesthesia.
 6. Give prophylactic antibiotics.
 7. Put on personal protective equipment.
-MAI NUAL REMOVAL OF PLACENTA 1.
-Use antiseptic handrub or wash hands and forearms thoroughly and put high-level disinfected or sterile surgical gloves (use elbow-length gloves, if available or improvise). on 2.
-Hold the umbilical cord with a clamp and pull the cord gently.
-3. Place the fingers of one hand into the uterine cavity and locate the place nta.
+MAN NUAL REMOVAL OF PLACENTA 1.
+Use antiseptic handrub or wash hands and forearms thoroughly and put on high-level disinfected or sterile surgical gloves (use elbow-length gloves, if available or improvise).
+2. Hold the umbilical cord with a clamp and pull the cord gently.
+3. Place the fingers of one hand into the uterine cavity and locate the placenta.
 4. Provide counter-traction abdominally.
 5. Move the hand back and forth in a smooth lateral motion until the whole placenta is separated from the uterine wall.
 6. Withdraw the hand from the uterus, bringing the placenta with it while continuing to provide counter-traction abdominally.
 7. Give oxytocin in IV fluid.
-8. Have an assistant massage the fundus to encourage atonic uterine contr action.
+8. Have an assistant massage the fundus to encourage atonic uterine contraction.
 9. If there is continued heavy bleeding, give ergometrine by IM injection or prostaglandins.
-10. Examine the uterine surface of the placenta to ensure that it is complete 11.
-Examine the woman carefully and repair any tears to the cervix or vagina repair episiotomy. a or POS ST-PROCEDURE TASKS 1.
+10. Examine the uterine surface of the placenta to ensure that it is complete.
+11. Examine the woman carefully and repair any tears to the cervix or vagina or repair episiotomy.
+POS T-PROCEDURE TASKS 1.
 Remove gloves and discard them in a leakproof container or plastic bag.
 2. Use antiseptic handrub or wash hands thoroughly.
-3. Monitor vaginal bleeding, take the woman's vital signs and make sure that uterus is firmly contracted. at the SKII LL/ACTIVITY PERFORMED SATISFACTORILY
+3. Monitor vaginal bleeding, take the woman's vital signs and make sure that the uterus is firmly contracted.
+SKIL L/ACTIVITY PERFORMED SATISFACTORILY